-I was in my mid-50’s, working in financial services but not making a go of it.
+I was in my mid-50s, working in financial services but not making a go of it.
 I was sending out resumes and knocking on doors, but not getting any interviews.
 I had no life outside of work.
 Things felt bleak, and my life had lost its colors.

 The day I met Mel Brooks, she looked directly into my eyes and asked, “Why are you here?
 Why do you want my help?’
 And I told her the truth.
 “I’m invisible.”
 And she said, “Of course you are.
 You are invisible."
-Later my colleague confirmed that she asked him to show her my picture before meeting me and that the first thing she said when she saw it, was, " She is invisible."
+Later my colleague confirmed that she asked him to show her my picture before meeting me and that the first thing she said when she saw it was, " She is invisible."

-Mel suggested I could begin by throwing away the gray cowl-neck blouse I was wearing, or giving it to Goodwill if I didn’t want to be wasteful.
+Mel suggested I could begin by throwing away the gray cowl-neck blouse I was wearing or giving it to Goodwill if I didn’t want to be wasteful.
 I can’t say, at that moment, I ever thought I would like her.
 But I knew she wouldn’t bullshit me either.
 We talked for more than two hours that day.
 She told me things about myself that I had never told anyone.
 As they say, she read me like a book.
 Then she slid me a contract, told me to read it carefully, and said that if I decided to work with her, I must commit to the 15K investment.
 So, there were no pulling punches either.

-Next Mel changed my makeup, adding contouring and richer colors, and made my wardrobe stylish and monochromatic to increase the drama.
+Next, Mel changed my makeup, adding contouring and richer colors, and made my wardrobe stylish and monochromatic to increase the drama.
 The results were pretty stunning.
 No one recognized me!
 Literally.
 People say.
 “Oh My God.
 Denise.
-Is that YOU!!!
+Is that YOU!
 I didn’t recognize you.
 You look fantastic."
 And this happens every day.
 Everyday!
 And it doesn’t get old.

 She was not done.
 She focused on my diet and health.
 I struggled to get my health insurance to cover many of my prescription medications anymore.
 Lo and behold, soon after I started her food regimen, I was able to drop or replace almost all my medications!
 Symptoms were alleviated or disappeared.
 My doctors approved.
 I started exercising more, and my energy level increased significantly.

 But the most important work Mel did with me was on the inside.
 We cleared the old traumas and focused on new skills.
-She emphasized the importance of body language, control of emotions and the significance of facial expressions, posture, and tone of voice.
+She emphasized the importance of body language, control of emotions, and the significance of facial expressions, posture, and tone of voice.
 One lesson, in particular, was important for me – learning how to fight back without alienating people.
 I've always had a problem asserting myself before problems arise.
-Next, I learned how to be direct and forthcoming in my communications, how to stand up for myself.
+Next, I learned how to be direct and forthcoming in my communications and how to stand up for myself.

 Mel sent me out to job fairs and interviews, even for positions or the companies I wasn’t interested in, just to get over the block of putting myself out there.
-At the interviews, not only was I the best dressed but also the best prepared.
+At the interviews, I was not only the best dressed but also the best prepared.
 My self-esteem increased.
 I started feeling more and more comfortable in my own skin and learned to say “No, thank you" without feeling guilty.

 One day, Mel told me to call a lady about the job.
-This job was perfect for me, the responsibilities, the work atmosphere, the team, and the benefits package were all exactly what I wanted!
+This job was perfect for me; the responsibilities, the work atmosphere, the team, and the benefits package were all exactly what I wanted!

 My interview with the CEO did not go well, and I got turned down.
 Naturally, I was disappointed and a bit despairing.
 The next day, Mel said to me, “get your phone out and send him a text message.
 I will tell you what to write."
 I wrote word for word what she said and sent it.
-Two days later, he called me, and a week later I was hired!
+Two days later, he called me, and a week later, I was hired!